-Transportation is one of several major sectors that contribute to climate change.
-Globally, the sector’s 25% share of man-made carbon dioxide (CO₂) emissions is similar to its share of energy consumption.
-Because liquid fuels are so well suited for powering cars, trucks, boats and aircraft, transportation is uniquely reliant on oil, which is the natural resource most well suited for producing liquid fuels.
+Transportation is the largest source of greenhouse gas emissions, responsible for 28% of U.S. emissions and 15% globally.
+It is one of several major sectors that contribute to climate change.
+Because liquid fuels are so well suited for powering cars, trucks, boats and aircraft, transportation is historically reliant on oil.